linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 tags: ['juniper', "network", "automation"]
 ---

-Juniper provides a free [QFX10k](https://www.juniper.net/us/en/products-services/switching/qfx-series/qfx10000/) VM with limited features available from hashicorp Atlas website.
+Juniper provides a free [QFX10k](https://www.juniper.net/us/en/products-services/switching/qfx-series/qfx10000/) VM with limited features available from the Hashicorp Atlas website.
-I am an avid support of vagrant and the [vagrant-libvirt](https://linuxsimba.com/vagrant-libvirt-install) component.
-Unfortunately Juniper only officially release the vqfx VM for vagrant-virtualbox.
+I am an avid supporter of vagrant and the [vagrant-libvirt](https://linuxsimba.com/vagrant-libvirt-install) component.
+Unfortunately, Juniper only officially released the vqfx10k VM for vagrant-virtualbox.

+I like vagrant-libvirt for a few reasons.
 Vagrant-libvirt has the advantage of using KVM tech which has a smaller memory footprint then Virtualbox.
-Also [QEMU can use UDP tunnels to create point to point connections](https://linuxsimba.com/qemu-tunnel-types) between VMS.
-This means it is possible to build a QEMU environment between 2 or more baremetal devices.
+Also [QEMU uses very resilient UDP tunnels for point to point connections](https://linuxsimba.com/qemu-tunnel-types) between VMS.
+This means you can simulate a large network, say 50 switches without having to create 50 Linux bridges and managing all the messiness of bridges.

 This blog post goes over how to create a Vagrant libvirt box for Vqfx10k.